NetApp/recline/docs/todo/index.rst

 Multiple Output Choices
 ***********************

-cliche supports output formatting, but in the current version, you can only specify a single output format type.
+recline supports output formatting, but in the current version, you can only specify a single output format type.
 It may make sense to support multiple output types for a single command and to have the application user select between them at runtime.